phmullins/knowledge/music/music-cdisc.md

 ## Music - Compact Disc (Wishlists)

 Not as cool as vinyl but cheaper and more readily available.
 Also, there are (unfortunately) plenty of titles out there that are compact disc only.
+If you're super curious you can check out my wish list over at [Amazon](http://a.co/72onAC7).
+Thanks!

 ## Electronica/Industrial